 If proposing to add ESS to an Existing PV project in the utility’s interconnection queue, the PV project shall continue to proceed as normal and all associated SIR process and payment deadlines shall stay in effect.

 All existing SIR rules and procedures shall be adhered to.

+As a result of the above and the limited scope of the below, the solar project’s position in the interconnection queue does not change.

 Tier 1 Projects: